Market Indexes: Major U.S. Equity Indexes closed lower;

-SPX Candle: Higher High, Lower Low, Lower Close - Outside Candle
+SPX Candle: Lower High, Lower Low, Lower Close - Trend Candle

 FED Posture: Quantitative Tightening (QT)

-Have a very good start to your evening,
+Have a good start to your evening, and a good holiday.